 Wherever you go (mission trip, family vacation or weekend getaway) our Disciple's related ministries and mission sites welcome you to visit.
 Click here to let us know where you are going so we can connect you.

 Reach Beyond Ministry - an affiliated ministry of National Benevolent Association

 DOOR (See the face of God in the City)

 Kids to Kids: This Disciples of Christ and United Church of Christ program helps give kids the ability to help other kids who need it.
 This is a partnership with Global Ministries, One Great Hour of Sharing, and Week of Compassion.

-HappyDoll: Make a Doll, Travel the World, Connect Children: HappyDoll provides dolls for children in challenging circumstances.
-Receive a blank doll to decorate and then track its delivery to chldren in need.
+Msterio (formerly HappyDoll: Make a Doll, Travel the World, Connect Children: Msterio provides dolls for children in challenging circumstances.
+Receive a blank doll to decorate and then track its delivery to children in need.